NamanChordia07/Recruitment-CTF-Questions/Reversing/Stringy Challenge - I/ReadME.md

 # STRINGy Challenge - I

-You have been provided with a mysterious C++ executable file that holds a secret flag.
+You have been provided with a mysterious executable file that holds a secret flag.
 Your mission, should you choose to accept it, is to reverse engineer this executable and extract the hidden flag.
 This challenge will test your reverse engineering skills and your ability to navigate through compiled code.

 ## Solution